Highly rated local moving companies for Denver to Boston moves

 - Boston is considered to be safer than Denver with a safety index of 60.12 vs Denver’s 52.16.

-- Air quality in Boston is good, and in Denver it's moderate.
+- Air quality in Boston is Good, and in Denver it’s Moderate.

 - State licensing: Moving companies in Massachusetts are required to obtain a license from the Massachusetts Department of Public Utilities – Transportation Oversight Division to provide local and intrastate moving services in Massachusetts movers must carry adequate cargo insurance and publicly file their tariffs required to list the services they provide and the cost for each.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

 - State regulator: To confirm a moving company’s license in Massachusetts, visit the state’s public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 In Alabama and Massachusetts, Released Value Protection is a no-cost option provided by movers but offers minimal coverage at 60 cents per pound per article.
 If you seek full value coverage for your items, consider consulting with your moving company for alternative options or explore third-party insurance providers.

 Where to live in Boston